dongwhfdyer/auto_repo/OTHER_SERVER_SETUP.md

+# For Linux servers, see OTHER_SERVER_SETUP.md.
+For Windows, use this REMOTE_SETUP.md.

 # Auto-pull setup on the other server

 This server (developer box) auto-pushes to GitHub after each commit.
 The other server should keep `/data1/EAT_projs/auto_repo` up to date by pulling from GitHub.
 Below are two options.